 As I've stated in my book, Writings of a Deliberate Agrarian, and in other places, the Industrial Revolution of the mid 1800's led to the total upheval and near destruction of traditional, Biblically-based, predominantly agrarian, family life.
-A way of life which, I hasten to point out, had been lived to various, but not widely divergent, degrees by Christians for centuries.
+A way of life which, I hasten to point out, had been lived to various degrees by Christians for centuries.
 My point being— the typical way of life for families in our modern culture is a complete historical abberation.

 The Christian church was inexorably reformed by industrial thought and attitude too.
 Take, for example, the modern-day evangelical alter call.
 These days, syncretistic and scientific psychological methods are often used to achieve high numbers of "decisions for Christ" within the shortest amount of time.
 But such decisions are often shallow, short-lived, and, ultimately, counterproductive.